Licence to Drive a Bus With a Seating Capacity of More Than 24 Passengers (Class 2)

 Driving record

-• You must have fewer than 4 demerit points entered in your record.
+- You must have fewer than four demerit points entered in your record.

-• Your driver's licence must not have been suspended or revoked in the previous 2 years as a result of an accumulation of demerit points or a driving-related Criminal Code offence.
+- Your driver's licence must not have been suspended or revoked in the previous two years as a result of an accumulation of demerit points or a driving-related Criminal Code offence.

 Driving experience

-• You must have accumulated 2 years of experience as a holder of a Class 5 (automobile) driver's licence or probationary licence.
+- You must have accumulated two years of experience as a holder of a Class 5 (passenger vehicle) driver's licence or probationary licence (including experience acquired with a Class 5 probationary licence).

-The first step in obtaining a Class 2 licence is to have your eyesight tested and provide us with a medical examination report so that we can ensure that your state of health meets the requirements set out in the Regulation respecting the health of drivers.
-Two options are available:
+The first step in obtaining a Class 2 licence is to send us a medical examination report that includes an eye exam so that we can ensure that your state of health meets the requirements set out in the Regulation respecting the health of drivers.
+Here are the steps to follow:

-• Download the Report on a Person's State of Health - Driver's Licence (PDF, 280.1 ko)
+- Download the Report on a Person's State of Health - Driver's Licence (PDF, 287.0 KB)

-• Have the form filled out by a physician or a specialized nurse practitioner and ensure that section 1 of the form is duly completed.
-Otherwise, you will have to have your eyesight tested by an ophthalmologist or an optometrist or at one of our service outlets.
+- Have the form filled out by a physician or a specialized nurse practitioner and ensure that the section regarding visual disorders is duly completed.
+Otherwise, you will have to have your vision tested by an ophthalmologist or an optometrist.

 To prepare for the tests